 Keith received a BA in Art from North Carolina Central University and an MFA in Sound Design from Yale University.
-He is an associate professor in the College of Arts and Communication at William Paterson University and serves a digital media editor at Obsidian.
-Mendi recieved a BA in English from Spelman College and a PhD in Literature from Duke University.
+He is a professor in the College of Arts and Communication at William Paterson University and serves a digital media editor at Obsidian.
+Mendi received a BA in English from Spelman College and a PhD in Literature from Duke University.
 After working as a Cotsen Postdoctoral Fellow at Princeton University, she became a poetry editor at Fence Magazine and is currently an associate professor in the Department of Humanities and Media Studies at Pratt Institute.
 Mendi and Keith also serve as art advisors to the Times Square Alliance and The Vera List Center for Art and Politics.